 Pot pie is one of those meals that can be enjoyed throughout the year, not just during the colder seasons.
-It’s a hearty meal that goes a long way in feeding many mouths, especially when served with side dishes like Air Fryer Brussels Sprouts With Bacon, Parmesan Roasted Broccoli Recipe, or Chopped Asparagus Salad With Lemon Vinaigrette.
+It’s a hearty meal that goes a long way in feeding many mouths, especially when served with side dishes like Fried Cheese Balls, Bang Bang Brussels Sprouts, Air Fryer Jalaepeño Poppers, or Chopped Asparagus Salad With Lemon Vinaigrette.

 - It’s a comforting meal with a balance of meat, vegetables, and carbs!
 While you could add a side dish, this dish is a complete meal in and of itself!

 - The cream cheese and milk added to the chicken filling make this pot pie incredibly luxurious.

 - Using store-bought refrigerated pie crust and rotisserie chicken or leftover chicken is a great way to reduce prep time and makes assembling your pot pie a breeze!

 What Ingredients do I Need for Chicken Pot Pie?

 - Butter – I’ve used salted butter but unsalted butter is an option.
 You will need to add extra salt when using unsalted butter.

 - Onion – Yellow onion, diced, is perfect for this chicken pot pie.
 White onion is also suitable.